Guide to disputing parking tickets in every city & state and winning

-In most cases, most parking tickets and their administrative fees will be automatically charged as part of the total of your vehicle rental.
-If you fail to pay for the parking infraction that you got while driving a rental car, both the administrative and ticket fee can increase.
-The next administrative fee can cost up to $100.
+In most cases, they will automatically charge the parking fine and the administrative fee to your credit card.
+If not, and you fail to pay for the parking infraction that you got while driving a rental car, both the administrative fee and the fine can increase.
+The administrative fee can go up to $100.

 Use this guide to help you navigate using a rental car.